On Computing Vertex Connectivity of 1-Plane Graphs: Introduction

-\subparagraph{Vertex Connectivity in Planar Graphs:} Any simple planar graph $G$ has at most $3n - 6$ edges, hence has a vertex with at most five distinct neighbours, so $\kappa(G) \leq 5$.
-Since $\kappa(G)\leq 3$ can be tested in linear time, it only remains to test whether $\kappa(G)=4$ or $\kappa(G) = 5$.
-In 1990, Laumond \cite{laumond1990connectivity} gave a linear time algorithm to compute $\kappa(G)$ for maximal planar graphs.
-In 1999, Eppstein gave an algorithm to test vertex connectivity of all planar graphs in linear time \cite{eppstein}.
-His algorithm inspired the current work, and so we review it briefly here.
-Given a planar graph $G$ with a fixed planar embedding (a \emph{plane} graph), let the \emph{radialization} be the plane graph obtained by adding a new vertex inside each face of $G$ and connecting this \emph{face vertex} to all vertices on the boundary of the face.
-The subgraph formed by the newly added edges is called the \emph{radial graph} $R(G)$ \cite{fomin2006new}.
-The following is known.
+For special classes of graphs such as planar graphs, vertex connectivity can be computed in linear time.
+Any simple planar graph $G$ has at most $3n - 6$ edges, due to which there always exists a vertex with at most five distinct neighbours---hence $\kappa(G) \leq 5$.
+Since $\kappa(G)\leq 3$ can be tested in linear time \cite{tarjan1972depth, hopcroft1973dividing}, it only remains to test whether $\kappa(G)=4$ or $\kappa(G) = 5$.
+This was solved for maximal planar graphs by Laumond \cite{laumond1990connectivity}.
+Later, Eppstein gave an algorithm to test vertex connectivity of all planar graphs in linear time \cite{eppstein}.

-\begin{theorem}[attributed to Nishizeki in \cite{eppstein}] Let $S$ be a minimal separating set of a plane graph $G$.
-Then there is a cycle $C$ in $R(G)$ with $V(C)\cap V(G)=S$ such that there are vertices of $G$ inside and outside $C$. \end{theorem}

-It hence suffices to find a shortest cycle $C$ in $R(G)$ for which $V(C)\cap V(G)$ is a separating set of $G$.
-Since $\kappa(G)\leq 5$, this reduces to the problem of testing the existence of a bounded-length cycle (with some separation properties) in a planar graph.
-Eppstein solves this in linear time by modifying his planar subgraph isomorphism algorithm suitably \cite{eppstein}.

-\subparagraph{Our Results:} In this paper, we consider testing vertex connectivity of near-planar graphs, a topic that to our knowledge has not been studied before.
-We focus on 1-planar graphs that come with a fixed 1-planar embedding (\emph{1-plane graphs}), since testing 1-planarity is NP-hard \cite{grigoriev2007algorithms}.
-Since a simple 1-planar graph $G$ has at most $4n{-}8$ edges \cite{Bodendiek1983BemerkungenZE}, we have $\kappa(G)\leq 7$.
-For technical reasons we assume that $G$ has no \emph{\X-crossing}, i.e., a crossing without other edges among the endpoints of the crossing edges.

-Let $G$ be a 1-plane graph without \X-crossings.
-Inspired by Eppstein's approach, we define a planar auxiliary graph $\Lambda(G)$, and show that $G$ has a separating set of size $k$ if and only if $\Lambda(G)$ has a \textit{co-separating triple} with size- and diameter-restrictions.
-(Roughly speaking, `co-separating triple' means that the vertices of $\Lambda(G)$ can be partitioned into three sets $(A,X,B)$, such that $X$ separates $A,B$ in $\Lambda(G)$ while simultaneously $X \cap V(G)$ separates $A \cap V(G)$ and $B \cap V(G)$ in $G$.
-Detailed definitions are in Section~\ref{section: preliminaries}.)

-\begin{theorem} Let $G$ be a 1-plane graph without \X-crossings.
-Then $G$ has a separating set of size at most $k$ if and only if $\Lambda(G)$ has a co-separating triple $(A,X,B)$ where $|X \cap V(G)| \leq k$ and the subgraph of $\Lambda(G)$ induced by $X$ has diameter at most $4k$. \end{theorem}